 XML Sitemaps and why you should care?

-XML Sitemaps are an important aspect of SEO and being able to index websites.
+XML Sitemaps are an essential aspect of SEO and index websites.

 Have you ever heard of a word called “XML sitemap”?
 What do you think the word means when you hear or see it?
 Do you use it by any means in your daily life?
 Is it a map of a place?
 You probably don’t have a set of definitive answers when asked these questions.
-It would be understandable because a sitemap isn’t something that is used in normal life’s context.
-But is rather talked about in the web design industry.
-In fact, its existence and significance don’t go in vain.
-If you’re currently interested or involved in web development, you should care to know at least the basics.
+It would be understandable because a sitemap isn’t used in everyday life’s context.
+But is instead talked about in the web design industry.
+Its existence and significance don’t go in vain.
+If you’re currently interested in web development and SEO services, you should care to know at least the basics.

 What’s a Sitemap

-A sitemap is a file that contains links to pages that exists on a website.
+A sitemap is a file containing links to pages on a website.
 Information is usually made up of pages’ last updated time and their frequency of changes.
-It even includes the level of each page’s priority relative to others within the website.
-A sitemap is also made of varying types of media content, usually videos and/or images.
+It even includes each page’s priority level relative to others within the website.
+A sitemap consists of varying types of media content, usually videos and images.
 The Google Sitemaps protocol enables quick indexing, according to Wikipedia.

-There are mainly 2 types of sitemaps: one human can see and one for web crawlers.
-Being in HTML format, the human-visible sitemaps are typically seen in a hierarchical view.
+There are mainly two sitemaps: one human can see and one for web crawlers.
+The human-visible sitemaps are typically seen in a hierarchical view in HTML format.
 It helps the users to find pages quickly.
 This type of sitemaps is beneficial for large-scale websites and web crawlers at the same time.
 The latter is presented in an XML format is specifically designed for web crawlers to scan through the links on the website.
 The XML format is helpful when crawling pages that are not well-connected with the rest of the site’s content.

 Importance of XML Sitemaps

 At times, sitemaps aren’t a necessity for some websites.
-In fact, most of the time, search engines can automatically locate and scan pages from the homepage hence, why sitemaps are more beneficial for large-scale websites.
+Most of the time, search engines can automatically locate and scan pages from the homepage hence, why sitemaps are more beneficial for large-scale websites.

-There is no proof of the disadvantages or inconvenience whatsoever as to having a sitemap for any website.
+There is no proof of the disadvantages or inconvenience of having a sitemap for any website.
 To be exact, having one sitemap will never get you penalized.

 Benefits of Sitemaps to Search Engines